rails/rails/guides/source/autoloading_and_reloading_constants.md

 1. If `classic` mode would need a `require_dependency` call to ensure some constant is loaded at some point, write it.
 While `zeitwerk` would not need it, it won't hurt, will just work in `zeitwerk` mode too.

 2. `classic` mode underscores constant names ("User" -> "user.rb"), and `zeitwerk` mode camelizes file names ("user.rb" -> "User").
 They coincide in most cases, but they don't if there are series of consecutive uppercase letters as in "HTMLParser".
-The easiest way to be compatible is to avoid such names: "HtmlParser".
+The easiest way to be compatible is to avoid such names.
+In this case, better pick "HtmlParser".

 3. In `classic` mode, a file `app/model/concerns/foo.rb` is allowed to define both `Foo` and `Concerns::Foo`.
 In `zeitwerk` mode, there's only one option: it has to define `Foo`.
 In order to be compatible, define `Foo`.